APHA Members Connect! Forum Guidelines and Terms of Service

 - No spam, including any non-advocacy related information.
 Spamming includes promotion of products or services that are inappropriate to this Forum.
 Promotion is acceptable if it is appropriate to the current discussion or relates directly to advocacy.
 (Examples – you may not promote sale of your office furniture or your daughter’s Girl Scout cookies, but you may post about an advocacy course you took, or a vendor who helped you build your website.
 You may also post information about an advocacy-related resource you have developed yourself, or even a link to your newsletter – see above.)

-- No advocate requests may be posted in general access forums*. (example: “I need to find someone in Timbuktu who can _ fill in the blank _.”)
-All members of APHA share these APHA Forums but not all are prepared to help patients, nor do all have liability insurance coverage to do so.
-These requests will be removed.
+- No advocate requests may be posted in general access forums*. (example: “I need to find someone who can _ fill in the blank _.”)
+All members of APHA share these APHA general membership forums, but not all are prepared to help patients, nor do all have liability insurance coverage to do so.
+This restriction exists to protect you and to protect APHA from potential liability problems.
+If we find a request for direct-to-patient help in any general forum, it will be removed.

-If you need to find assistance from another advocate, please look instead in the AdvoConnection Directory or on the APHA Membership website (Find the Expertise You Need).
+If you need to find assistance from another advocate, please post your request in the +ADL Forum (only Directory-Listed members have access) or look instead in the AdvoConnection Directory or on the APHA Membership website (Find the Expertise You Need).

-*General access forums are those which any level membership may access – that is all forums except the +ADL Forum which is limited to only Premium +ADL (AdvoConnection Directory Listed) members.
-This means that these requests may be posted by +ADL members for other +ADL members in the +ADL Forum – only.
+*General access forums are those which any level membership level may access; that is all forums except the +ADL Forum which is limited to only Premium +ADL (AdvoConnection Directory Listed) members, or any of the cohort-only forums reserved for Academy groups (example: 100 Days to Launch).

 Questions?
 Or problems to report? firstname.lastname@example.org Please be sure to send us a link to the problem post.